This is an experimental technology

 Because this technology's specification has not stabilized, check the compatibility table for usage in various browsers.
 Also note that the syntax and behavior of an experimental technology is subject to change in future versions of browsers as the specification changes.

-As this property is non-standard, it must be used prefixed:
+text-size-adjust property allows control over the text inflation algorithm used on some mobile devices.
+As this property is non-standard, it must be prefixed:

-Browsers on smartphones don't display web pages using the same algorithms as browsers rendering web pages on desktop machines.
-Instead of laying out the web page at the width of the device screen, they lay it out using a viewport that is much wider than the device screen, usually of 800 or 1000 pixels wide.
-One of two possible methods is used to map back to the original device coordinates: either a smaller window is then used to display on the device screen only part of what is actually being rendered, or the viewport is stretched to the size of the device.
+Because many web pages have not been developed with mobile in mind, smartphone browsers differ from desktop browsers in the way they display web pages.
+Instead of laying out the web page at the width of the device screen, they lay it out using a viewport that is much wider than the device screen, usually 800 or 1000 pixels wide.
+To map the wide layout back to the original device size, the browser either shows only part of the whole render, or the viewport is scaled down to fit.

-text-size-adjust property allows Web authors to opt out from this behavior, as Web pages designed to handle small screen widths do not need it.
+text-size-adjust property allows web authors to opt out or modify this behavior, as web pages designed to handle small screen widths do not need it.

 -webkit-text-size-adjustis explicitly set to

-- Not all engines do allow to control the final size of the text using a percentage value (E.g. Webkit and Trident do allow it, Gecko doesn't).
-Again Web developers should read the browser compatibility section with the required attention.
+- Not all engines that support this property allow the use of a percentage value (e.g. Webkit and Trident do, but Gecko doesn't).
+Check the browser compatibility section below for details.

 |Applies to||all elements|